 Sign up to receive news and updates, and join us in our work building a resilient future for Maine’s island and coastal communities.

 Maine’s island and coastal communities are on the front line of the impacts from climate change.
-We work collaboratively to implement climate solutions that work both for people and the environment through place-based clean energy initiatives, research, funding, and technical assistance.
+Island Institute is leading the way in helping communities build resilience in the face of rising seas, warming waters and ocean acidification.
+We work collaboratively to implement climate solutions that work both for people and the environment.

 - Since 2012, we have invested over $1 million in Maine’s island and coastal communities through our Tom Glenn Community impact fund—with close to $600,000 in small business support and over $400,000 in community infrastructure support for projects focusing on broadband, clean energy, and sea level rise.

 - With more than a decade of experience addressing climate issues, we’re helping communities build resilience in the face of rising seas, warming waters, and ocean acidification through scientific research, leadership training, and grants.